 If you haven’t already done so already, registering for an online business account with the Canada Revenue Agency (CRA) can be beneficial.
 In addition to accessing your tax information, you can set up pre-authorized debits for GST/HST installment payments.
 Paying on time means no interest and less hassle at the end of the year.
 You can also download the CRA’s Business Tax Reminder mobile app and create custom reminders of due dates, including remittances.

 Registering as soon as possible for the necessary tax accounts makes filing the necessary tax forms smoother when the time comes.
-Plus, some registration is time-sensitive, so registering early can help you miss deadlines.
+Plus, some registration is time-sensitive, so registering early can help you avoid missing deadlines.
 For example, if you run your business as a small supplier and go over the $30,000 limit, you need to register for GST/HST within 29 days of the day your business exceeds that limit.

 Have a System for Filing Receipts